Corporate Customer

 Coal

-- Since 2019, no new insurance contracts have been concluded with companies that generate more than 30% of their revenue from activities in the coal sector (production, processing, power generation)
+• Since 2019, no new insurance contracts with companies that generate more than 30% of their revenue from activities in the coal sector (exploration, processing/production, distribution, power and heat generation).

-- Since 2023, no new business has been entered into with companies that generate more than 5% of their revenue from activities in the coal sector.
+• Since 2023, no new business with companies that generate more than 5% of their revenue from activities in the coal sector.

 Oil

-- Since 2024, no new insurance contracts have been concluded with companies that generate more than 30% of their revenue from activities in the oil sector (production, processing, power generation).
+• Since 2024, no new insurance contracts with companies that generate more than 30% of their revenue from activities in the oil sector (exploration, processing/production, distribution, power generation, heat generation).

-- By 2030, all portfolio items with companies that generate more than 5% of their revenue from activities in the natural gas sector will expire.
+• By 2030, all portfolio items with companies that generate more than 5% of their revenue from activities in the oil sector will expire.

 Natural gas

-- From 2025 onwards, no new insurance contracts will be concluded with companies that generate more than 30% of their revenue from activities in the natural gas sector (production, processing, power generation).
+• Since 2025, no new insurance contracts with companies that generate more than 30% of their revenue from activities in the natural gas sector (exploration, production, processing, distribution, power and heat generation).

-- In deviation from the gas phase-out stipulated in the decarbonisation strategy, in 2025 UNIQA will make a temporary exception for the territory of Ukraine and offer new insurance coverage for small-scale gas-fired power plants in light of the ongoing war and the energy infrastructure that has been severely affected as a result.
+• Exception: In deviation from the gas phase-out stipulated in the decarbonisation strategy, UNIQA made a temporary exception for the territory of Ukraine and offered new insurance coverage for small-scale gas-fired power plants considering the ongoing war and the energy infrastructure that has been severely affected as a result.

 Companies that have made a public commitment to the decarbonisation of their core business in accordance with the Paris Agreement are exempt from the phase-out of fossil fuels.